nlhans/ets2-map/README.md

 Due to personal time & energy constraints, I'm unable to maintain this repository for the community.
-Please refer to [dariowouters' implementation](https://github.com/dariowouters/ts-map) for a version that features newer versions of the SCS SDK.
+Please refer to [dariowouters' implementation](https://github.com/dariowouters/ts-map) for a version that features expanded functionality & bug fixes for reading ETS2 and ATS maps.

 #Euro Truck Simulator 2 Map